Flamehaven/Proofcore-AI-Benchmark/GITHUB_STRATEGY.md

-# 🌟 GitHub Star Strategy for ProofBench
+# 🌟 GitHub Star Strategy for ProofCore

 **Comprehensive guide to maximizing GitHub visibility and community engagement**